swapnil-bhamat/Personal-Finance-PWA/README.md

 - **Biometric Lock**: Optional biometric authentication for app access.
 - **Private Sync**: Data is encrypted and stored in your personal Google Drive.
 - **No Tracking**: No external analytics or tracking scripts.
+- **AI Privacy**: API Keys are stored locally.
+AI interactions are direct from client to Google; no intermediate servers.

 ## 🤝 Contributing